dansheffler/dtsheffler.com/cv.md

 "*Home Colens*," *Meliora* (forthcoming).

+"Libraries and Laboratories," *The Classical Teacher*, Summer 2023.

 "The Mind of a Gentleman," *The Classical Teacher*, Summer 2022.

 "C.S.
 Lewis on Why We Should Read Old Books," *The Classical Teacher*, Spring 2022.